An American Affair (2008 film): Plot

-In 1963, in the swirl of glamour and intrigue that turned President John F. Kennedy's Washington into Camelot, a young teenager, Adam Stafford (Cameron Bright) has an inside view of JFK’s torrid affair with Adam's neighbor Catherine (Gretchen Mol) and secret CIA assassination plans.
+In 1963, in the swirl of glamour and intrigue that turned President John F. Kennedy's Washington into Camelot, a young teenager, Adam Stafford has an inside view of JFK’s torrid affair with Adam's neighbor Catherine and secret CIA assassination plans.
 The assassination plan was influenced by a Cuban national in which America was having a revolutionary threat from Fidel Castro.
 Catherine kept a diary which entries were about the secrets of the President.
 This diary was secretly stolen from Catherine by Adam Stafford when she fell asleep.
 The contents of this diary were the cause of her murder by the CIA, presumably.

 Adam is a thirteen year old boy attending Catholic school.
-Catherine moves across the street and she hires Adam to do some gardening.
+Catherine moves across the street and hires Adam to do some gardening.
 Adam falls in love with his unattainable thirty something blonde beauty.
 His parents warn him that she has a reputation.
 In fact she is an artist and has been having an affair with President JFK.
 She is divorced from a man who works for the CIA.
 CIA operative Lucian keeps tabs on Catherine.
 Adam finds and keeps Catherine's diary.
 JFK is assassinated.
 Lucian comes to the Stafford home, searches and finds the diary, and burns the book telling Adam that sometimes people get confused with what is really true.
 Adam finds Catherine at the bottom of stairs dead.